zenml-io/zenml/docs/book/user-guide/advanced-guide/data-management/model-management.md

-As an example, here we have a training pipeline which orchestrates the training of a model object, storing datasets and the model object itself as links within a newly created Model Version.
+As an example, here we have a training pipeline which orchestrates the training of a model object, storing datasets and the model object itself as links within a newly created Model version.
 This integration is achieved by configuring the pipeline within a Model Context using `Model`.
 The name is specified, while other fields remain optional for this task.